Skip to content

 Top Programs

 The fields University of the Cumberlands awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-As a private institution in Williamsburg, Kentucky, University of the Cumberlands keeps admissions accessible, extending offers to roughly 99% of those who apply.
+As a private institution in Williamsburg, Kentucky, University of the Cumberlands admits most of the students who apply; the acceptance rate is roughly 99%.
 Admitted students typically arrive with a mid-range ACT score around 21.
-The school reports a graduation rate of roughly 48%.
+The graduation rate is roughly 48%.

-Ten years out, alumni of University of the Cumberlands earn a median of $45,036, roughly in line with national averages for graduates.
+Ten years out, alumni of University of the Cumberlands earn a median of $45,036, roughly in line with the national average for college graduates.

-University of the Cumberlands is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 2.32%, among the highest in the country.
-Access is a real strength here: roughly 12.5% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+University of the Cumberlands is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 2.32%, among the highest in the country.
+Access is a real strength here.
+Roughly 12.5% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 18.5% go on to reach the top of the income ladder.
-The median family income of students sits near $67,000, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $67,000, a snapshot of the campus's socioeconomic mix.

 Similar Schools